 As a former Deputy Director-General of the ILO from years ago who has no direct affiliation with the ILO today, I continue, nonetheless, to have a deep personal interest in the future of the ILO.
 I appreciated the decision taken by the ILO Governing Body to conduct a series of public dialogues with the five candidates in January.
 These public dialogues are still available on the ILO website here.
 As I listened to them, I identified four issue areas of particular interest to me.
 In addition to my first impressions of how the five candidates handled these four issues, I reviewed their officially submitted biographies and written vision statements.
 These are also posted on the ILO website here.
 I don’t intend to promote any particular candidate, and my effort here is merely to highlight the characteristics of how each candidate handled these four issues.

 In connection with this introductory piece, I have prepared individual links for my perspective on how the five candidates have addressed each of these four issues – Informality, Gender Equality, Multilateralism, and the Normative Future of the ILO and also on how each of the five candidates – Gilbert Houngbo, Kang Kyung-wha, Mthunzi Mdwaba, Muriel Pénicaud and Greg Vines has addressed all four chosen issues.
+These are no longer on the website but can be made available on demand.

 My initial reaction to the interviews was one of skepticism.
 It seemed as though they were all talking about the urgent need for a new global social contract.
 Yet another social contract?
 Yes, I understand that we are in a semi-shocked state as the pandemic has lasted so much longer than any of us had expected.
 And the pandemic has indeed aggravated many of the workplace-related issues that had been described before the pandemic as something like a “Fourth Industrial Revolution”.
 But another new global social contract?
 Wasn’t there a whole exercise to update or reaffirm the mission of the ILO for the centenary celebrations of 2019?
 What about all those other global social contracts that the ILO had previously adopted?
 Wasn’t there also a Global Call to Action just a couple of years ago?
 And before that?
 What about all those efforts for a Global Jobs Pact or the Declaration on Social Justice for a Fair Globalization?